 Kickstart your ThankYou points balance with the current welcome bonus from the Citi Premier Card (annual fee $95): Earn 60,000 bonus ThankYou points after spending $4,000 in purchases within the first three months.

-Capital One recently overhauled its rewards program to include 14 airline and 3 hotel transfer partners, with a transfer ratio to 1:1 for most partners.
-Right now, thanks to the launch of the new Capital One Venture X Rewards Credit Card (annual fee $395), it’s possible to earn 75,000 bonus miles after spending $4,000 on purchases within the first three months from account opening.
+Capital One overhauled its rewards program to include 14 airline and 3 hotel transfer partners, with a transfer ratio to 1:1 for most partners.
+Right now, thanks to the Capital One Venture X Rewards Credit Card (annual fee $395), it’s possible to earn 75,000 bonus miles after spending $4,000 on purchases within the first three months from account opening.

 All four of the aforementioned credit card programs have hooked up with international carriers to make their points transferable to foreign airline loyalty programs, often at a 1:1 ratio.
 Here’s how they compare in terms of partners and transfer ratios (credit card program to individual airline program).